Lepidammodytes macrophthalmus

 Lepidammodytes macrophthalmus is a species of sand lance endemic to the Pacific Ocean waters around Hawaii.
 A deep-water fish, it is found at around 200 m.
 This species grows to a length of 15.9 cm SL.
 This species is the only known member of its genus.
-According to the U.S. Forest Service, it "is characterized by having strongly ctenoidscales, larger eyes, perforated lacrymals, and a moderate number of vertebrae".
+According to the U.S. Forest Service, it "is characterized by having strongly ctenoid scales, larger eyes, perforated lacrymals, and a moderate number of vertebrae".